 Researchers are currently studying how venom from several different animals could help with the treatment and cure of cancer, and scorpion venom is key to that work.
 The toxins are believed to help shrink tumors and slow their growth.
 While scientists test the toxic effects of the venom on cancer cells, there's hope for what they might learn next.

 It's hard to convince an anti-spider person to embrace these eight-legged crawlers, but they deserve some props.
 Spider venom has been proven to fight pain, cancer, muscular dystrophy and other diseases.
 The black widow has some of the most beneficial venom, but other spiders with beneficial venom include the brown recluse, parson spider and the sac spider.
+Recent research found that venom from Australia's deadly funnel-web spider could stop brain damage from stroke.
 Even if you can’t learn to love spiders, you can at least appreciate them from a distance.

 Most people don't realize that a bee sting is a form of venom, but it is.
 No one likes to get stung by a bee, but evidence shows that it can help you in the long run because it can build up a natural immunity to future stings.
 (This isn't the case for those who are allergic to bee stings; for that group, the stings can be deadly.)
 Bee venom therapy (BVT) is also catching on in popularity and being used to treat a variety of diseases and ailments, including arthritis, Lyme disease, eczema, asthma, tumors and more.